databendlabs/databend/docs/doc/14-sql-commands/80-setting-cmds/03-set-var.md

 title: SET_VAR
 ---

-The SET_VAR is an Optimizer Hint that allows you to set a global-level variable for the duration of the query, which can be used in other parts of the query to control behavior.
-In addition to setting variables that affect the optimizer's execution plan, you can also use SET_VAR to set variables that affect other aspects of query processing, such as locking, sorting, or parallelism.
+The SET_VAR is an optimizer hint that can be specified within a single SQL statement to provide finer control over statement execution plans.
+This allows you to configure global-level settings temporarily (only for the duration of the SQL statement) with a Key=Value pair.
+For the available settings you can configure with the SET_VAR, see [SHOW SETTINGS](../40-show/show-settings.md).

 See also: [SET](01-set-global.md)